Can Missing a Court Date Result in Additional Charges in Arizona?

 An allegation involving a failure to appear before a criminal court may seem like a minor inconvenience.
 However, the classification of these offenses as misdemeanors and felonies means that courts can require a guilty party to spend time in jail after a conviction.
 Furthermore, if the accused is already a defendant in a criminal case, the court can order the forfeiture of bail and require the party to await trial in jail.

-Let a Chandler Failure to Appear Attorney Fight on Your Behalf
+Let a Gilbert Failure to Appear Attorney Fight on Your Behalf

 All people who are facing criminal charges or are due to appear as a witness must arrive in court at the scheduled time.
 The criminal courts have broad powers to compel this appearance and can file new criminal charges against those who are not present.